fluid-project/sjrk-story-telling/README.md

     * Docker is an easy way to do this, we recommend the `apache/couchdb` image.
 To use that image via Docker, run this command: `docker run -p 5984:5984 -d apache/couchdb`
 * Run `node .\src\server\db\dbSetup.js` to configure necessary CouchDB databases (this will also ensure your CouchDB instance is set up in [single-node mode](https://docs.couchdb.org/en/stable/setup/single-node.html))
     * If you have an [admin user](https://docs.couchdb.org/en/stable/intro/security.html) configured on you CouchDB instance, you will need to provide the credentials to `dbSetup.js`.
 This can be done by setting the `COUCHDB_URL` environment variable. `dbSetup.js` will use the URL specified in `COUCHDB_URL` when connecting to CouchDB.
 For example: `COUCHDB_URL=http://admin:adminpassword@localhost:5984`
-* Create a `sjrk.storyTelling.server.config.json5` file in the style of `sjrk.storyTelling.server.config.json5.example`.
+* Create a `sjrk.storyTelling.server.config.json5` file in the style of `sjrk.storyTelling.server.config.json5.example` and place it in the application root (where the example file is located).
 See [Configuring the application](#configuring-the-application) for more information on configuring the application.
-* Create a `secrets.json` file in the style of `secrets.json.example`.
+* Create a `secrets.json` file in the style of `secrets.json.example`, also in the application root.
 This file specifies credentials for the story deletion endpoint
 * Run `node .\index.js` to launch the server

 ### Theme customization